ingkebil/development/docs/publish/prod.md

     - Announce on stand up
     - Take backup of prod: e.g. `savetheconda prod170926`
     - Install with the tool's update script: `update-tool-prod.sh`

+Installing the tool an update script will log the deploy.

 [pr]: ../../github/pr
 [pr-review]: ../../github/pr-request